QuestPDF/QuestPDF-Documentation/docs/api-reference/text.md

 ![example](/api-reference/text-custom-element.png =450x)

-Use negative padding to adjust element position to your needs:
+Use negative padding to adjust element position to suit your needs:

 ```csharp{7}
 .Text(text =>